Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Numerical Experiments

 As the first example we consider the linear advection equation with constant coefficients in $d+d$ dimensions

 with periodic boundary conditions.
 The solution is given by

 which is periodic in $t$ for $T=1/(2d)$.

 The mesh on the coarsest scale on each $\Omegai$ consists of $4^d$ $d$-cubes of equal size and is uniformly refined for finer scales.
-The finite element functions are continuous piecewise polynomials of order $r$ for $r=1,2,3$.
+The finite element functions are continuous piecewise polynomials of order $r$ for $r=1,2$.
 The streamline diffusion parameter is chosen as the edge length on the finest scale.
 The equation is solved on one period $T$ using discontinuous polynomials of the same order $r$ as in the spatial discretization and $2^{L+1}$ steps.

-The final approximation at $t=T$ is then refined on a sparse grid space of level $L+1$ and compared to the interpolation of the analytic solution.
-More precisely we compute the relative error with respect to the $L^2$-norm, i.e. the absolute error divided by the norm of the (interpolated) analytic solution.
-Table \ref{tab:constant_coeff} reports the results, where the order is calculated from the errors of two successive runs.
+The numerical solution is compared to the interpolation of the analytical solution in $V_{L+1,\mathcal I}$ and polynomial order $r+1$.
+The streamline diffusion norm of the difference is computed and reported in Table \ref{tab:constant_coeff}.
+There the order is estimated from the errors of two successive runs.
 The convergence is also depicted in Fig. \ref{fig:constant_coeff}.

-The order seems to scale like $h^{r+1}$ independent of the dimension, one half bigger than the theoretical value from Thm \ref{thm:convergence}.
+The numerical results confirm the convergence order of $h^{r+1/2}$ from Thm.\ \ref{thm:convergence}.